Xiao-Lii/Xiao-Lii/README.md

   </a>

-<br>Aspiring software engineer who wants to bridge the gap of - I wish we had this, to - let's make it happen.
+<br>Software engineer who wants to bridge the gap of - I wish we had this, to - let's make it happen.
 <br>With endless optimism, I enjoy tackling problems with an infectious smile.
 <br>Driven by a passion to deliver clean, well-documented, and tested code that goes above and beyond.